jeffbuenting/ActiveDirectory/README.md

 ### Functions
 Add-DomainUsertoLocalGroup ----- Adds a domain user/group to a local group
+Get-ADParentObject
+   Returns the parent object of an AD Object.

 New-ADPassword ----- Generates a random password using specified character groups.

 ### Installation